• Skip to primary navigation

 1. Turn on the Sauté setting.
 When hot, add the oil, butter and onion.
 Cook, stirring occasionally, until onion starts to turn translucent.

-2. Add the broth, salt, pepper, garlic powder, onion powder, and dill. stir.
+2. Add the broth, salt, pepper, garlic powder, onion powder, and dill.
+Stir, using a wooden spoon and be sure to scrape up any of the browned bits from the bottom of the pot (deglaze).

 4. Add the egg noodles.
-Do not stir.
+Do not stir, just gently spread them in an even layer.

-5. Add the tuna, spreading evenly over the noodles.
+6. Add the tuna, spreading it gently over the noodles.
 Do not stir.

-9. When the cook cycle has finished, turn the steam release knob to the Venting position to Quick Release the steam/pressure.
-If any soup starts to come out of the steam vent, close it and release the pressure in bursts until the pressure has gone down enough to open it fully.
+10. When the cook cycle has finished, turn the steam release knob to the Venting position to Quick Release the steam/pressure. **If any soup starts to come out of the steam vent, close it and release the pressure in bursts until the pressure has gone down enough to release the pressure fully.

-11. Carefully take the pot out of the pressure cooker housing and set on a heat safe surface (this keeps it from cooking more).
+12. Carefully take the pot out of the pressure cooker housing using oven mitts, and set on a heat safe surface (this keeps it from cooking more).

 Recipe Notes